saurabhacellere/linux/Documentation/media/dvb-drivers/dvb-usb.rst

   2004-12-26

-  - refactored the dibusb-driver, splitted into separate files
+  - refactored the dibusb-driver, split into separate files
   - i2c-probing enabled

   2004-12-06